 If you live in one of these states, you will not be able to participate in Liberty Mutual RightTrack.
 If you live in another state, however, you will have access to one of the three versions of the RightTrack program.
 The three versions of Liberty Mutual RightTrack are:

-While all three versions allow drivers to share their data with Liberty Mutual and receive discounts for their good behavior, the details of how each program collects and shares this data differ slightly.
+All three versions allow drivers to share their data with Liberty Mutual and receive discounts for their good behavior.
+But the details of how each program collects and shares this data differ slightly.